What Does the Bible Say About the Moon?

 Furthermore, the moon’s regular phases and consistent presence make it a symbol of dependability and faithfulness, mirroring God’s unchanging nature.
 Its gentle light in the darkness can also be seen as a representation of God’s guidance and care in times of trouble.

-See also What Does the Bible Say About Candles?
+See also What Does the Bible Say About Accepting Others?

 In poetic and wisdom literature, like Psalms and Proverbs, the moon is often mentioned in the context of God’s creativity and majesty.
 Its beauty and orderliness are seen as expressions of God’s artistry.